projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 Background
 **********

-Intel® GVT-g is an enabling technology in emerging graphics virtualization scenarios.
+Intel GVT-g is an enabling technology in emerging graphics virtualization scenarios.
 It adopts a full GPU virtualization approach based on mediated pass-through technology, to achieve good performance, scalability and secure isolation among Virtual Machines (VMs).
 A virtual GPU (vGPU), with full GPU features, is presented to each VM so that a native graphics driver can run directly inside a VM.

-Intel® GVT-g technology for Apollo Lake (APL) has been implemented in open source hypervisors or Virtual Machine Monitors (VMMs):
+Intel GVT-g technology for Apollo Lake (APL) has been implemented in open source hypervisors or Virtual Machine Monitors (VMMs):

--  Intel® GVT-g for ACRN, also known as, "AcrnGT"
+-  Intel GVT-g for ACRN, also known as, "AcrnGT"
--  Intel® GVT-g for KVM, also known as, "KVMGT"
+-  Intel GVT-g for KVM, also known as, "KVMGT"
--  Intel® GVT-g for Xen, also known as, "XenGT"
+-  Intel GVT-g for Xen, also known as, "XenGT"

 The core vGPU device model is released under BSD/MIT dual license, so it can be reused in other proprietary hypervisors.